Language Design as Information Renormalization: Language model quantum states

 First, notice that if this quantum state becomes (somehow) experimentally available in an actual quantum system, then it can be used to do \emph{truly random sampling} of the probability distribution of sentences with that particular syntax tree.
 For comparison, all classical samplings are based on pseudo-random number generators, which are known to induce errors in the long run for, e.g., Monte Carlo methods.
 The state could also be useful, for instance, to find the most-likely sentences in a language model, and things alike.
+Notice that, here, we understand by ``perfect sampling" the fact that the sampling does not introduce spurious correlations caused by a pseudo-random number generator.
+Still, near-term quantum devices are known to be noisy, which could also affect this property if implemented in practice.